eprochasson/meteor-bootstrap-themes/README.md

 Themes available:
 - cerulean
 - amelia
+- cosmo
+- cyborg
+- flatly

 ## How to add a new theme?

 1. Fork this repo.
 2. Create a folder under theme with the name

-3. Copy variables.less as variables.lessimport, bootswatch.less as <theme_name>.lessimport.
+3. Pick your theme on [Bootswatch](http://bootswatch.com/).
+Copy variables.less as variables.lessimport, bootswatch.less as <theme_name>.lessimport.
 4. Edit variables.less and remove the @iconSpritePath & @iconWhiteSpritePath variable (as they are defiend in bootstrap)
 5. Add
  @import "../../less/bootstrap.lessimport";